Jab2870/dvdrip/README.md

   Otherwise, leave out the -c flag.

-  If there is only one video being ripped, it will be named Output_Name.mp4.
+  If there is only one video being ripped, it will be named Output_Name.mkv.
 If there are multiple files, they will be placed in a new directory called Output_Name.